Xenty-dev/Xentys-ZancudoHack/README.md

 ## Overview

 The **Fort Zancudo Project** introduces an immersive and dynamic hacking and defense system for Fort Zancudo.
-This script includes interactive hacking mini-games, alarms, restricted airspace defense, and functional elevators, offering an engaging experience for players. **Requires ZRULX Duty systems** to work correctly.
+This script includes interactive hacking mini-games, alarms, restricted airspace defense, and functional elevators, offering an engaging experience for players. **Requires ZRULX Duty systems** to work correctly. *Contact me on Discord @ Xenty.dev For info on Zrulx Duty Systems*

 ## Features